Introduction to natural perfumery

 The following paragraphs about “the scents of the soul” describe the organoleptic features of some of the most successful perfumes of La Via del Profumo.

 Most were created for a friend, a customer, or a patient, with the essences of their own choice.
 This is the case for Night Blossom and Sea Wood.
-Sometimes, the idea started with a composition from the most favorite feminine essences.
+Sometimes, the idea started with a composition from the most favourite feminine essences.
 African Night and Holy Water were carefully composed to dedicate an aroma to their unique names.
 Bambini (Children) was meant to be the olfactory signature of a kid’s shop.
-Tcharas aims at reproducing the scent of a particular resin.
+Charas aims at reproducing the scent of a particular resin.
 Tartar Leather is a DJ perfume, it is a mixture of Hector and African Night.

 As for Arabia, while I was desperately searching for a lost perfume, I improvised Arabia for myself in one of the most remote places on earth.
-The mythical animal musk of Hindu kush might be the very fragrance exhaling from the bodies of the prophets.
+The mythical animal musk of Hindu Kush might be the very fragrance exhaling from the bodies of the prophets.

 Enjoy the Scents of the Soul …